Are Servers Obsolete? Why Cloud Software Is Here to Stay

 Advantages of Using a Server

-You control it.
 You have complete decision-making power and control over the storage, including handling the operating system itself, keeping it up to date, potentially upgrading hardware, and deciding when to install server updates.

 On the same point, a drawback of using a server is that you control it.
 Listed below are several of the downfalls of having to maintain your own server.